-1. In order to paint a large canvas, buy large brushes.
-Many of them, because you will need clean brushes to smooth the line where the different colors meet.
-Only Oil on Canvas is allowed.
+1. To paint a large canvas use large brushes.
+Buy many of them, because you need clean brushes to smooth the lines where the different colors meet.
+Only Oil paint on Canvas is allowed.
 Never mix the colors with anything else than linseed oil.

-2. Use a projector to display the picture you want to paint on the canvas.
-If you know how to draw, do not make paintings: make Flash Animations or Fashion instead.
+2. Use a projector to display the picture that you want to paint on your canvas.
+If you know how to draw, do not make paintings, do Flash Animations or Fashion instead.

-3. Abstract paintings are prohibited unless you invent an "automatic system", such as those of Jackson Pollock and Lucio Fontana.
-That is cool because anybody can use their systems and successfully produce Fontana and Pollock pictures.
-Abstract Art is interesting only when it originates from a machine or from a person who emulates a machine.
+3. Abstract paintings are prohibited unless youšll invent an "automatic system", like those invented or appropriated by Jackson Pollock and Lucio Fontana.
+Anybody can use their systems and successfully produce Fontana and Pollock pictures, thatŽs cool.
+Abstract Art is interesting only when it originates from a machine or from a person that emulates a machine.

-4. Use the most expensive material, so you will feel the urgency to make something valuable in order to get your expenses back.
+4. Use the most expensive material so you will feel the urgency to make something valuable to get your expenses back.

-5. Composition, colors and size of the painting, should be copied from other paintings in the Museums.
+5. Composition, colors and size of the painting, should be copied from paintings at the Museums.

-6. Deal with the brush stroke as if you were a hairdresser.
+6. Deal with your brushstrokes as if you are a hairdresser.

 7. You should use assistants.
 They should have no experience or any interest in painting.
-Just hire the people whose features match the characters you want to paint and ask them to fill your canvas as if they were painting a wall: without any passion.
-Command your assistants to use the wrong color so you will feel the urgency of taking over and save the work from them.
+Just hire the people whose features match the characters you Ask often your assistants what colour they think is the "wrong color" to use and command them to paint with it so you will feel the urgency of taking over and save your work from them.

 8. Paint many pictures at the same time and let them dry before you apply a new layer of colour.
-Sometimes, you will notice that the colour your prepared for a painting should go to another painting instead.
+You"ll notice often, that the colour your have prepared for a painting should be used to another painting instead.
 A picture may take many years until it will be completed and actually, it's not your job to finish it.
-If people want to buy it before its done, just sell it to them.
+If people insist buying it before its done, just sell it to them.

-9. The most important instruction: try to discover and represent, something that has never been painted before.
-If you find such a subject, you will produce a masterpiece whatever ther manner you may use to paint it.
+9. Most important instruction: try to discover and represent, something that has never been painted before.
+If you find such a subject, you"ll definitely produce a masterpiece whatever way youšll paint it.

 10. Make copies of your most important paintings and permit to other to copy them.
 All important painters of the past were making copies and that's why their work has survived today.

-The "Neen Dogma of Painting", is written by Miltos Manetas, in the occasion of the 50th Venice Biennial.
+Manetas Dogma of Painting", written by Miltos Manetas, in the occasion of the 50th Venice Biennial.